top of page

 HOME COOKING TIPS

 Cheese curds are white, mild and soft with a particular moist consistency, which makes a “squeak” sound and feels on teeth when bitten.
 They are yummy just as a snack and the best way to use them in a dish is on a classic poutine.
 If you visit Québec someday, don’t miss trying a traditional old-style poutine at any dairy farm region snack bar.
 In Montreal, go to La Banquise, where the poutine has been revolutionized.
 For more info about the dish and how to reproduce a poutine at home, read my Poutinology post and stay tuned for more…!
-I have been experimenting with making cheese curds at home and succeeded on my second trial.
-By gathering all the best methods together, I will have many tips and sources to tell you how to make cheese curds at home with easy-to-find ingredients.
+I have been experimenting making cheese curds at home and succeeded with non-homogenized milk and cheese cultures.
+By gathering all the best methods together, I have put together a recipe that will be shared in my cookbook.
+The recipe will include tips and sources for making cheese curds at home with easy-to-find ingredients.
+Follow my Facebook and Instagram pages for news about this special book I am cooking @bottleandbrushstudio.

 * La Belle Province is a nickname for Québec but also the name of a fast-food chain that serves poutine among other greasy favourites like club sandwiches, hot dogs, smoked meat sandwiches, and souvlaki pitas.